-The Northern Gateway Project is a proposal to build two parallel pipelines to connect the Alberta oil sands to the British Columbia coast.
-One pipeline is intended to carry a daily average of 525,000 barrels of oil sands bitumen, oil and industrial chemicals to a proposed facility in Kitimat, B.C. where the bitumen and oil would be loaded onto tankers for export, including to new markets in Asia.
+The proposed project would have built two parallel pipelines to connect the Alberta oil sands to the British Columbia coast.
+One pipeline would carry a daily average of 525,000 barrels of oil sands bitumen, oil and industrial chemicals to a proposed facility in Kitimat, B.C. where the bitumen and oil would be loaded onto tankers for export, including to new markets in Asia.
 The other pipeline would carry industrial chemicals to the oil sands for the extraction and transport of bitumen.

 The majority of First Nations whose traditional lands would be crossed by the proposed Northern Gateway project have opposed the pipeline, as have First Nations who depend on the downstream rivers and coastal waters.

 In March 2010, nine First Nations in B.C. issued their own ban on tanker traffic in the coastal waters of their territories.
 In December 2011, 61 First Nations with territory in the largest watershed on the proposed pipeline route issued a declaration denouncing Northern Gateway as a “grave threat” to “our laws, traditions, values and our inherent rights as Indigenous peoples.”